-Incoloy 840: Incoloy 840 is another grade of rubber utilized to encase the coil and binding.
+- Another grade of rubber utilized to encase the coil and binding.
 This version is less susceptible to oxidation than the 800 variety of Incoloy rubber and it is most commonly used to heat air.
 While the composition of this rubber differs slightly to the 800 selection and has different applications, it is of the same thermal energy caliber.

-316 Stainless Steel: The 316 divergency of stainless steel has Molybdenum added to its substance for added support in its battle against corrosion, especially in exercises that involve the presence of chlorides.
+- Has Molybdenum added to its substance for added support in its battle against corrosion, especially in exercises that involve the presence of chlorides.
 The amount of heat that 316 stainless steel can operate at is equal to that of the 304 composition.

-321 Stainless Steel: The 321 stainless steel is designed to endure the same temperatures as varieties of stainless steel.
+- Designed to endure the same temperatures as varieties of stainless steel.
 What sets this incarnation apart is the presence of titanium that aids against the intergranular corrosion that is infamous in mediums administering in the 800 to 1200 degree range.

-Steel: Regular grade steel is also employed in sheathing in heating elements.
+- Also employed in sheathing in heating elements.
 It is typically utilized in high to low viscosity oils, asphalt, tar, wax, and transfer liquid media.

-Copper: Copper is used when the element will be used for low heat purposes.
+- Used when the element will be used for low heat purposes.
 One of the biggest draws for copper is that it is inexpensive and can be used for clean water heating.
 This material can withstand temperatures up to 700 degrees Fahrenheit and 399 degrees Celsius.

 Uses for Tubular Heating Elements

-Tubular elements come in many shapes and sizes and are capable of performing a plethora heating related functions.
+Tubular elements come in many shapes and sizes and are capable of performing a plethora of heating related functions.
 Their versatility lends them employment in household, industrial, and commercial duties, and their cost efficiency makes them affordable for all.